rubyist/tisemu/Readme.md

 multi-node machine in a kind of assembly language.
 You should probably go play the game instead of messing around here.

-`tisemu` supports the `T21` execution node, the `T30` stack memory node, and the visualization mode.
+`tisemu` supports the `T21` execution node, the `T30` stack memory node, and a terminal based visualization mode (using termbox).
 I think there are plans to add more node types to the game.
 When that happens I'll probably add them here.

 ## Machine Maps